 If you want to use a stored procedure in the database of your Mendix application, you can use the Mendix Java API.
-For more information, see How to Use the Java API in the Mendix documentation.
+For more information, see How to Use the Java API in the Mendix Studio Pro How-to’s.
 And for details on executing SQL statements on your Mendix app database using JDBC, see DataStorage executeWithConnection.

-If you are using an external database, you can use the Database Connector add-on available in the Mendix App Store.
+If you are using an external database, you can use the Database Connector add-on available in the Mendix Marketplace.

 Calling stored procedures is mostly relevant if you are building on top of an existing legacy database.
 In this area, there are a lot of Oracle relational database management systems (RDBMSs).
-The Oracle Connector (Beta) available in the Mendix App Store provides support for features often seen in legacy Oracle databases, such as table APIs built with PL/SQL stored procedures and packages, ref cursors, and user-defined types.
+The Database Connector available in the Mendix Marketplace provides support for features often seen in legacy Oracle databases, such as table APIs built with PL/SQL stored procedures and packages, ref cursors, and user-defined types.

 Every request to the Mendix Runtime automatically starts a new transaction.
 Upon successful completion of the request, the transaction is committed with all related data.
 In case of an error, all the data changes are rolled back by default.
 You have the option to provide custom error handling logic to change this default behavior.

 In the following microflow, a custom error handler is defined.
 When the Change activity fails, any changes it made to the database are rolled back.
 The error handler defines what you want to do with the transaction: you can roll back everything that happened in the microflow, or you can compensate for the problem and continue.
 In this example, a log message is generated, after which the microflow ends in an error.
 The calling microflow can then decide how to handle this.

 A Mendix application can by default be deployed to a number of different database servers.
 As long as you do not include any database-specific code, you can switch database vendors at any moment.

 The Mendix Platform supports the database servers listed in the Databases section of System Requirements.